w111liang222/lidar-slam-detection/docs/demo/README.md

 LiDAR-INS/IMU Calibration aims to calulate the extrinsic transform between LiDAR coordinate system and INS/IMU coordinate system.

+### LiDAR-INS Calibration

+We assume the INS can output accurate location and rotation information, then the calibration problem can be fomulated to minimize a cost function.

-The Calibration fomulate the cost function by sum the distance between points of serveral frames, then the libnlopt is used for solve the optimization problem.
+The cost function is that sums the distance between points of serveral frames and the extrinsic parameter [x, y, z, r, p, y] is the variable and the libnlopt is used for solving the optimization problem.

 <img src="assets/lidar-ins-calibration.png" width="720pix" />

+### LiDAR-IMU Calibration

+We only calibrate the rotation part qli between LiDAR and IMU.

+- The transformation Ql of frame-by-frame of LiDAR is computed by GICP registration.
+- The rotation pose Qi in IMU coordinate system can be calculated by integrating the imu measurements.

+We can formulate the Ql * qli = Qi * qli, it is a homogeneous linear equation, so we can solve it by SVD.

 # Data Recoder